DanielE-J/Battle-Ship/README.md

 1. I want to be able to read the rules of the game
 2. I want to personalise the game and enter my name
-3. I want to receive a real time feedback throughout the game
+3. I want to receive a real time feedback emoji throughout the game
+4. I want to receive a real time feedback message throughout the game
 4. I want to get a feedback when I win the game

 ### Site Owner